HH 16x5.3 [M3] / N38 - through hole magnetic holder

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: